 Your baby is crying, the dishes are piling up, dirty nappies are overflowing from the bin, and you feel like you have been awake for months.
 It’s completely normal to feel exhausted and burnt out, especially when you have little ones that soak up every last ounce of energy you have.
-What’s important in those moments is to try and remind yourself that this is just temporary.
+There’s a reason there are so many memes out there pointing out that parenting is the hardest job you’ll ever do on the least amount of sleep you’ve ever had!
+In those early weeks and months coping with exhaustion can feel impossible and you’ll spend A LOT of time thinking about when you can next shut your eyes.
+What’s important in those moments is to try and remind yourself that this is just temporary and that sleep will return to your life once more…eventually.
 But that doesn’t make it any easier we know, so here are a few tips and trick to keep under your sleeve.

-Prioritising sleep is crucial for your health and for your focus.
-Napping whenever you can is essential in those early days; when your baby is down for a nap, you should lie down as well.
-Giving yourself some time to rest can prevent you from burning out.
+Prioritising sleep is so important for your health and for your focus.
+Napping whenever you can is essential in those early days; when your baby is down for a nap, you should do your best to nap as well – the housework can wait!
+Giving yourself some time to rest can prevent you from burning out and can making coping with tiredness a tad easier.
 Parenting is a marathon, not a race, remember to always check-in with yourself.

 Healthy eating and drinking habits are also important; having a balanced diet can make you more focused and promotes brain activity which improves your tiredness.
+Choose nutritious, easy-to-prepare meals and keep healthy snacks readily available to provide sustained energy throughout the day.
 If you need a little pick-me-up, try drinking green tea, it’s full of antioxidants and also has a small amount of caffeine, (just try not to drink it before bed or it might keep you awake).

 Remember that you don’t have to be the “world’s best parent”; you just have to be good enough for your baby.
 All your baby needs from you is love, care and food – and extra cuddles never go astray.
 You might get frustrated at times, and that’s fine, it’s normal, and it shows you are working hard and running on empty.
 But your baby doesn’t care about a clean house, fancy toys or activities.
 Reminding yourself that you’re doing your best, can often be the best way to avoid exhaustion.
 If you keep pushing yourself, you won’t be able to provide for your child.